 Denver, CO 80203

-Student housing is available for participants of all ages at Campus Village Apartments on the Auraria Campus, located at 318 Walnut St. Denver, CO.
-Campus Village is located approximately 1.5 miles from the Colorado Ballet studios.
+Student housing is available for participants of all ages at Johnson-McFarlane Hall at the University of Denver, located at 1901 E. Iliff Ave., Denver, CO.
 Students under the age of 18 participating in our housing will be supervised at all times.

 All students may check-in the night before the start of the program on June 16, 2012 from 3pm-5pm.
 There will be a Welcome Meeting at 5:30pm and will have an optional group dinner following the meeting.
 Please visit our Summer Housing page for more information.